jandelgado/lede-dockercompiler/README.md

-First build the docker image with `./builder.sh build-docker-image`, then put your source files in the `workdir/` directory and start the acutal container with the OpenWRT build environment with `./builder.sh shell`.
+First build the docker image with `./builder.sh build-docker-image`, then put your source files in the `workdir/` directory and start the acutal container with the OpenWrt build environment with `./builder.sh shell`.

 The last command will open a shell in the docker container with local the `workdir/` mounted to the directory `/workdir` in the container.
 Since